Program Requirements

 • Students must complete a minimum of 36 units in Global Studies, including at least three courses focused on a world area.

-• Students must complete at least 24 units at the 3000 level or above, including courses across a minimum of three academic disciplines.
+• Students must complete at least 24 units at the 3000 level or above, including at least one course in the social sciences and one course in the humanities.

 • Students must complete at least 6 units at the 4000 level, no more than 3 of which may be directed research or independent study.